Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Universal Behaviours in Trotterisation Performance

-\paragraph{Failure of visual comparisons versus $X^{2}_{\rm RMT}$} Figure~\ref{Fig:4_A2AIsingEigenVecHistograms} shows the eigenvector statistics of the A2A-Ising TSU calculated in the $J_{z}$ basis for $j = 64$.
-Figures~\ref{Fig:4_A2AIsingEigenVecHistograms}~(a--d) are, respectively, for the step sizes from (a) $\tau = 0.02~(2\pi g^{-1})$ before the threshold, (b) $\tau = 0.4~(2\pi g^{-1})$ on the threshold, (c) $\tau = 0.5~(2\pi g^{-1})$ in the quantum chaotic regime beyond the threshold, and (d) $\tau = 0.7~(2\pi g^{-1})$ on a stable island in the quantum chaotic regime.
-Note that collective spin behaviour in the A2A-Ising DQS restricts the system evolution into a total-spin conserved subspace $\mathcal{D}_{j} = 2j + 1$ of the full Hilbert space $\mathcal{D}_{N} = 2^{N}$ of $N$ spin-1/2 systems.
-In this respect, it does not display many-body quantum chaos of $N$ systems but quantum chaos of a single spin $j$, and the standard RMT distributions in Fig.~\ref{Fig:4_A2AIsingEigenVecHistograms} are for $\mathcal{D}_{j} = 2j + 1$.
-Because the A2A-Ising decomposition in Eq.~\eqref{Eq:A2AIsingDecomp} has only time-reversal symmetry, it should show COE statistics~\cite{SiebererLM2019DQC}.
-While Figure~\ref{Fig:4_A2AIsingEigenVecHistograms}~(a/c) shows clear visual disagreement/agreement with the expected COE distribution, the apparent visual \emph{agreement} in Fig.~\ref{Fig:4_A2AIsingEigenVecHistograms}~(d) is highly misleading, as this corresponds to a stable island, where the quantum chaotic dynamics are definitely interrupted.
-To characterise this agreement in a more quantitative manner, we introduce a reduced-chi-squared goodness-of-fit test statistic $X^{2}_{\rm RMT}$ to provide a generic quantitative signature for the agreement with the eigenvector statistics expected for random matrix theory (see appendix~\ref{App:EigenVecTheory} for the definition and more details).
-The values of $X^{2}_{\rm RMT}$ comparing the histogram plots with the relevant COE distribution in Figs~\ref{Fig:4_A2AIsingEigenVecHistograms}~(a--d) are, respectively, (a) $\sim 10^{12}$, (b) $\sim 10^{11}$, (c) $\sim 0.06$, and (d) $\sim 10^{8}$, successfully identifying not only the agreement/disagreement in regular/quantum-chaotic regime, but also the significant disagreement on the stable island.
-For Figure~\ref{Fig:4_A2AIsingEigenVecHistograms}~(b), which arguably also agrees reasonably well visually, the $X^{2}_{\rm RMT}$ demonstrates even stronger disagreement with the target COE distribution.
+Figure~\ref{Fig:5_A2AIsingEigenVecHistograms} shows the eigenvector statistics of the A2A-Ising TSU calculated in the $J_{z}$ basis for $j = 256$ and, respectively, for the step sizes: (a) $\tau = 0.002~(2\pi g^{-1})$ before the threshold, (b) $\tau = 0.4~(2\pi g^{-1})$ on the threshold, (c) $\tau = 0.5~(2\pi g^{-1})$ in the quantum chaotic regime beyond the threshold, and (d) $\tau = 0.7~(2\pi g^{-1})$ on a stable region in the quantum chaotic regime.
+Recall that collective spin behaviour in the A2A-Ising DQS restricts the system evolution into a total-spin conserved subspace $\mathcal{D}_{j} = 2j + 1$ of the full Hilbert space $\mathcal{D}_{N} = 2^{N}$ of $N$ spin-1/2 systems.
+It therefore cannot display many-body quantum chaos of the full $N$-spin system, but can still exhibit the quantum chaos of a single spin $j$ within each symmetry subspace.
+The standard RMT distributions in Fig.~\ref{Fig:5_A2AIsingEigenVecHistograms} are therefore plotted for $\mathcal{D}_{j} = 2j + 1$.
+Because the A2A-Ising decomposition in Eq.~\eqref{Eq:A2AIsingDecomp} has non-symplectic time-reversal symmetry, it should show COE statistics~\cite{SiebererLM2019DQC}.
+While Figure~\ref{Fig:5_A2AIsingEigenVecHistograms} panels (a) and (c) show clear visual disagreement and agreement, respectively, with the expected COE distribution, the apparent visual \emph{agreement} in Fig.~\ref{Fig:5_A2AIsingEigenVecHistograms}~(d) is highly misleading, as this corresponds to a stable region, where the quantum chaotic dynamics are clearly interrupted.
+To characterise this agreement in a more quantitative manner, we introduce a reduced-chi-squared goodness-of-fit test statistic $\XsqRMT$ to provide a generic quantitative signature for agreement with the expected RMT eigenvector statistics, with agreement requiring $\XsqRMT \sim 1$ (see Appendix~\ref{App:EigenVecTheory} for the definition and more details).
+The level of agreement is quantified by comparing $\XsqRMT$ with confidence regions for the reduced chi-squared distribution: these scale in size roughly inversely with the square root of the chi-squared degrees of freedom (here, $\text{DOFs} \sim \text{histogram bins}$, which we set proportional to $\mathcal{D}^2$).
+The values of $\XsqRMT$ comparing the histogram plots with the relevant COE distribution in Figs~\ref{Fig:5_A2AIsingEigenVecHistograms}~(a--d) are, respectively, (a) $\sim 106084$, (b) $\sim 679$, (c) $\sim 1.001$, and (d) $\sim 333$ (compared with a $95\%$ confidence region---approximately $\pm 2\sigma$---of 0.983--1.017 for $j=256$), successfully identifying not only agreement and disagreement in the quantum-chaotic and regular regimes, but also clear disagreement with quantum chaotic eigenvector statistics within the stable region.
+Even Figure~\ref{Fig:5_A2AIsingEigenVecHistograms}~(b) arguably also agrees reasonably well visually, but $\XsqRMT$ clearly demonstrates there is still strong disagreement with the target COE distribution at this point in the middle of the transition.